rrooggiieerr/homeassistant-xyscreens/README.md

 If you would like to use this Home Assistant integration in your own language you can provide a translation file as found in the `custom_components/xyscreens/translations` directory.
-Create a pull request (preferred) or issue with the file attached.
+Create a pull request (preferred) or issue with the file for your language attached.

 More on translating custom integrations can be found [here](https://developers.home-assistant.io/docs/internationalization/custom_integration/).